201d8-team1/Documentation/SOPs/Employee_Onboarding_SOP.md

 ### 1. Purpose:

-   The purpose of this SOP is to outline the necessary guidelines required for setting up a new computer with an email account, Microsoft One Drive acount and automatic backup script file to provide an efficent onboarding process.
+   A. The purpose of this SOP is to outline the necessary guidelines for setting up a new client Windows 10 machine with an email account, Microsoft One Drive acount and automatic backup script file to provide an efficent onboarding process.

 ### 2. Responsibilities:

-   The IT department will be responsible for installing the Windows 10 OS, configuring email acounts, connecting Microsoft One Drive and implementing automatic file backups.
+   A. The MSP is responsible for installing the Windows 10 OS, configuring email acounts, connecting Microsoft One Drive and implementing automatic file backups.

-   HR will provide necessary account information to IT for email and Microsoft One Drive configuration.
+   B. HR will provide necessary account information to MSP for email and Microsoft One Drive configuration.

+   C. MSP will provide new employee with account access information.

 ### 3. Definitions and Abbreviations:

    A. User profile naming convention: firstinitial.lastname

    B. Email Signature format:
       Harvest Haven
       Name
       Title
       Department

 ### 4. Procedure:

    A. Computer Setup

-   1. Install Windows 10 to new Computer.
+   1. Install Windows 10 Pro to new Computer.

       a.
-Use BluewaveTech_HarvestHaven_Win10.iso for install.
+Use BluewaveTech_HarvestHaven_Win10Pro.iso for install.

          1. ISO Has the following pre-installed: